Can outcome communication explain Bell nonlocality?: Outcome communication cannot explain nonlocality

-{\it Outcome communication cannot explain nonlocality.---} One of our main results in this section shows the rather counter-intuitive fact that outcome communication provides no help in explaining the statistics of projective measurements on qubit-qudit states.
+One of our main results in this section shows the rather counter-intuitive fact that outcome communication provides no help in explaining the statistics of projective measurements on qubit-qudit states.
 Put another way, it shows that a qubit-qudit state has an LHV+Out model for projective measurements if and only if it has an LHV model.

 Before presenting this result, we first address a more elementary question: under which conditions can we construct an LHV model from an LHV+Out model?
 We formalise this in the following theorem, which will serve as a key tool for proving our main result. \begin{restatable}{theorem}{resthm} Let $p(ab|xy)$ be a nonsignalling behaviour where Alice's outcomes are dichotomic $(a \in \set{\pm1})$.
 Suppose that $p(ab|xy)$ admits an LHV+Out model and that there exists an input $x'$ such that $p_{A}(\, \cdot \,|x')$ is deterministic.
-Then, $p(ab|xy)$ admits an LHV model. \end{restatable} The proof of \cref{thm:LHV+Out_Eq_LHV_Behaviours} is provided in the Appendix.
+Then, $p(ab|xy)$ admits an LHV model. \end{restatable} The proof of \cref{thm:LHV+Out_Eq_LHV_Behaviours} is provided in \cref{sec: appendix proof Theorem}.
 We now turn to our main result. \begin{result} Let $\set{A_{a|x}}$ be a set of dichotomic measurements containing the deterministic measurement $\set{\eye,0}$, and $\set{B_{b|y}}$ be an arbitrary set of measurements.
 A bipartite quantum state $\rho\in\mathcal{L}(\mathcal{H}_A\otimes\mathcal{H}_B)$ admits an LHV+Out model for the measurements $\set{A_{a|x}}$ and $\set{B_{b|y}}$ if and only if $\rho$ admits an LHV model for the measurements $\set{A_{a|x}}$ and $\set{B_{b|y}}$.

 In particular, if $\rho \in \mathcal{L}(\mathbb{C}^2\otimes\mathbb{C}^d)$ is a qubit-qudit state, then under projective measurements, $\rho$ admits an LHV model if and only if it admits an LHV+Out model. \end{result} The proof of \cref{res:MainResult} follows directly from \cref{thm:LHV+Out_Eq_LHV_Behaviours}.
 When Alice performs the deterministic measurements, her marginal is necessarily deterministic, regardless of the quantum state $\rho$.
 Hence, if the associated behaviour admits an LHV+Out model, \cref{thm:LHV+Out_Eq_LHV_Behaviours} ensures that it must also admit an LHV model.
 As for the second part of \cref{res:MainResult}, notice that the set of all projective measurements includes the deterministic measurement $\set{\eye,0}$, and for qubits, projective measurements are necessarily dichotomic.